coral-xyz/anchor/examples/lockup/docs/lockups.md

 one needs to implement the whitelist transfer interface, which assumes nothing about the `instruction_data` but requires accounts to be provided in a specific [order](https://github.com/project-serum/serum-dex/blob/master/registry/program/src/deposit.rs#L18).

-We'll use staking locked SRM as a working example.
+Take staking locked tokens as a working example.

 ### Staking Locked Tokens